yanli1215/tp/docs/UserGuide.md

 * The `INDEX` refers to the index number shown in the displayed email list.
 * The `INDEX` **must be a positive integer** 1, 2, 3, …

-* If the displayed email list is not delete emails, move the email at the specified `INDEX` to the junk box.
+* If the displayed email list is not delete emails, move the email at the specified `INDEX` to the delete box.
 * If the displayed email list is delete emails, remove the email at the specified `INDEX` from the account forever.

 Example of usage: